PaluMacil/decisive-oak/README.md

 #### Fishing

-Raw parse data is stored in `fishing.data.json` and the analysis data for the contact lens tree is output to `fishing.data.tree.json`.
+Raw parse data is stored in `fishing.data.json` and the analysis data for the fishing tree is output to `fishing.data.tree.json`.

 ![entropy](data/fishing.png)

 #### New Treatment

-Raw parse data is stored in `new-treatment.data.json` and the analysis data for the contact lens tree is output to `new-treatment.data.tree.json`.
+Raw parse data is stored in `new-treatment.data.json` and the analysis data for the new treatment tree is output to `new-treatment.data.tree.json`.

 ![entropy](data/new-treatment.png)